rks101/eglinux/README.md

 ## Linux Capabilities

-Unprivileged or non-root processes can be enabled or disabled for certain tasks or to access some resources.
+Unprivileged or non-root processes can be enabled or disabled for specific tasks or for access to certain resources.
 They are pretty much permissions for a process.

 You can check the capabilities for a process using
 ```